oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 You can launch the simulator quickly with the following steps:

-- go into directory `aohardsim`
+- Create a series of atmospheric wavefronts:

+	./aohardsim/aosimmkwf

+	Stop the process when a few files have been created.
+The WF will loop through the list of files created, so a long list is preferable to reduce the frequency at which the end-of-sequence discontinuity occurs.

-- create symbolic link `atmwf` to atmospheric wavefront simulation directory.
+	Alternatively, you can create a symbolic link `atmwf` to atmospheric wavefront simulation directory.
 For example:

 	`ln -s /data/AtmWF/wdir00/ atmwf`